-- Cargo tie-downs are not safe anchors for a child seat tether strap.
-In a sudden stop or collision, a tie-down could pull loose and allow the child seat to come loose.
+Cargo tie-down hooks are not safe anchors for a child seat tether strap.
+In a sudden stop or collision a hook could pull loose and allow the child seat to come loose.
 A child could be badly injured.
-Use only the anchors provided for child seat tethers. - To help protect against personal injury, passengers should not be seated in the rear cargo area.
-The rear cargo space is intended for load carrying purposes only, not for passengers, who should sit in seats and use seat belts.
+Use only the anchors provided for child seat tethers.